 Related Major & Minors: International Business, International Relations

-Program Director: Teresa Parrish Smotherman, Associate Professor of Modern Foreign Languages
+Program Director: Teresa Parrish Smotherman, Professor of Modern Foreign Languages

 For a student studying the Spanish language, nothing can be more fulfilling that studying in the native country of Spain.
 Wesleyan College maintains cooperative agreements through the Institute for the International Education of Students (IES) which provides access to a wide range of institutionally approved national and international colleges and universities in popular destinations that include the United Kingdom, France, Germany, Spain, Japan, China, Australia, Austria and Argentina.
 Studying Abroad opportunities are available and encouraged for students making this career path.
 Click here for Study Abroad information.